maziac/DeZog/design/ZxNextInterface.md

 This is the easy part.

-Now if DeZog sends a 'continue' command the original breakpoint location is re-stored with the original opcode and the debug-program jumps here.
+Tehn, if DeZog sends a 'continue' command the original breakpoint location is re-stored with the original opcode and the debug-program jumps here.

 Now it becomes hairy.
 Normal program execution would work but what if the program passes the same location again.
 It should stop there again but instead it does nothing because the breakpoint (the RST opcode) was not restored.